The Ultimate Guide to Pesticides, Herbicides, and Household Toxins

 Pesticides often include a chemical called glyphosate that is so heavily used, it’s often present in both our food and drinking water.
 Glyphosate can have devastating health effects, such as removing essential minerals from our bodies, killing beneficial bacteria, and strengthening dangerous bacteria like Salmonella and E. coli.
 Glyphosate can also reduce the production of neurotransmitters, leading to depression, anxiety, and cognitive decline.1,2

-How to Detox Your Environment Of Pesticides and Herbicides
+How to Detox Your Environment

 Learning about our toxic environment may feel overwhelming at first.
 But there are many things we can do to reduce the number of toxins we encounter each day.